eshaz/wasm-audio-decoders/src/ogg-opus-decoder/README.md

       ... // additional channels
     ],
     samplesDecoded: 1234, // number of PCM samples that were decoded per channel
-    sampleRate: 48000 // sample rate of the decoded PCM }
+    sampleRate: 48000, // sample rate of the decoded PCM
+    errors: [ // array containing descriptions for any decode errors {
+        message: "libopus -4 OPUS_INVALID_PACKET: The compressed data passed is corrupted",
+        frameLength: 400, // length of the frame or data in bytes that encountered an error
+        frameNumber: 21, // position of error relative to total frames decoded
+        inputBytes: 4905, // position of error relative to total input bytes
+        outputSamples: 18888, // position of error relative to total output samples }
+    ]
+}
 ```

 Each Float32Array within `channelData` can be used directly in the WebAudio API for playback.

+Decoding will proceed through any errors.
+Any errors encountered may result in gaps in the decoded audio.

 ### Multichannel Output